PaddlePaddle/Parakeet/docs/source/install.rst

 For any problem with installtion of soundfile, please refer to `SoundFile <https://pypi.org/project/SoundFile>`_.

-Insrall Parakeet
+Install Parakeet
 ------------------

 There are two ways to install parakeet according to the purpose of using it.

-#.
-If you want to run experiments provided by parakeet or add new models and
-experiments, it is recommended to clone the project from github (`Parakeet <https://github.com/PaddlePaddle/Parakeet>`_), and install it in editable mode.
+1. If you want to run experiments provided by parakeet or add new models and experiments, it is recommended to clone the project from github (`Parakeet <https://github.com/PaddlePaddle/Parakeet>`_), and install it in editable mode.